instaloader/instaloader/docs/troubleshooting.rst

 subject to significantly stricter limits for anonymous access.
 However, logged-in accesses (see :option:`--login`) do not seem to be affected.

+Instaloader allows to adjust the rate controlling behavior by overriding :class:`instaloader.RateController`.

 Too many queries in the last time
 ---------------------------------

 **"Too many queries in the last time"** is not an error.
 It is a notice that the rate limit has almost been reached, according to Instaloader's own rate accounting mechanism.

+Instaloader allows to adjust the rate controlling behavior by overriding :class:`instaloader.RateController`.

 Private but not followed
 ------------------------